 Lead and copper monitoring is conducted as directed in ten homes categorized as high risk.
 The District tests high risk homes under worst case conditions and none of the tests have exceeded the allowable level for lead or copper.
+Customers who are concerned about the lead levels may contact the District to arrange a sample test.

-Variable Copper 90th Percentile Values ND No. of Sites Exceeding Action Levels All sample results were below the Action Level Maximum Contaminant Level (MCL) Exceeds Action Level if more than 10% of the homes tested have copper levels greater than 1.3 parts per million Maximum Contaminant Level Goal (MCLG) 1.3 parts per million Treatment technique required Source of Contaminant Corrosion of plumbing systems Lead 4.6 parts per billion None of the 10 site samples taken in 2002 exceeded the Action Level Exceeds Action Level if more than 10% of the homes tested have lead levels greater than 15 parts per billion Zero parts per billion Corrosion of plumbing systems
+Variable Copper 90th Percentile Values ND No. of Sites Exceeding Action Levels All sample results were below the Action Level Maximum Contaminant Level Goal (MCLG) 1.3 parts per million Treatment technique required Source of Contaminant Corrosion of plumbing systems Lead 4.6 parts per billion None of the 10 site samples taken in 2002 exceeded the Action Level Exceeds Action Level if more than 10% of the homes tested have lead levels greater than 15 parts per billion Zero parts per billion Corrosion of plumbing systems